Installing PE

 Console and console-services parameters

-Use these parameters to customize the behavior of the console and console-services in
+In the PE Console node group, these parameters customize the behavior of the console and the console-services service.

 puppet_enterprise::profile::console::classifier_synchronization_period

-- Integer representing, in seconds, the classifier synchronization period, which controls how long it takes the node classifier to retrieve classes from the primary server.
+An integer representing, in seconds, the classifier synchronization period.
+This controls how long the node classifier can take to retrieve classes from the primary server.

 puppet_enterprise::profile::console::rbac_failed_attempts_lockout

-- Integer specifying how many failed login attempts are allowed on an account before that account is revoked.
+An integer specifying how many failed login attempts are allowed on an account before the account is revoked.

 puppet_enterprise::profile::console::rbac_password_reset_expiration